MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/array-expression/$objecttoarray1.md

 ]
 ```

-### Example 3: Converting datetime field to an array.
+### Example 3: Converting datetime field to an array

 This pipeline converts the `promotionalDates` field for each promotion event into an array of key-value pairs.